BenGH28/qtile-spotify-widget/README.md

 # Future
 - I would like to eventually merge this into Qtile's built-in widgets but will work on it here until I start that process

+# Alternatives

+- [Mpris2](https://docs.qtile.org/en/stable/manual/ref/widgets.html#libqtile.widget.Mpris2) a more generic widget that allows you to display music info from any player (audacious, vlc, etc.)